 You can’t buy him off.
 You can't negotiate with this terrorist.
-You can’t reason with him, explaining that, if he does such and such it will be better for him.
+You can’t reason with him, explaining that, if he does such and such it will be better for him, or worse if he doesn't.
 He doesn’t care what’s better for him.
 You can inflict pain on the Joker, beat his face with blows, and he will just laugh at you.
 He doesn’t care about his own well being, to say nothing of yours.

 Batman punches the Joker.
 The Joker laughs: